* The 677 prefix includes extensions 1000 - 4199 and 4260 - 4999 and is located on the main campus.

 Third Party Billing

-Dial 9-0-area code & number.
+Dial 9-0-area code and number.
 Wait for an operator and ask to bill the call to a third party.
 After verifying with the third party, the phone company will bill the call directly to them.

 Abbreviated Dialing: Abbreviated Dialing is similar to Speed Dialing.
 Where available, a personal list of up to 10 phone numbers can be programmed by dialing *01, then a number 0-9, then the phone number.
 Dial pound (#) to end programming.
 To dial an Abbreviated Dial number, dial *7, then the number 0-9 for that phone number.